-Offering virtual fitness classes in your gym can drive significantly higher levels of member engagement and retention.
+Offering virtual fitness boosts member retention in your gym by driving significantly higher levels of member engagement.
 This is one of the topline findings of new research conducted by global market leader Wexer.

 The study of 1,400 members, published this month, found that 52.2% of virtual users visit the gym at least three times a week, and they stay longer too – 21% of virtual users have been a member of their current gym for more than one year, compared to only 15% of non-virtual users.

 And while six out of 10 members said their decision to join the gym was influenced by the number of group exercise classes available, perhaps one of the most surprising findings was that four of those members specifically named the availability of virtual classes as an influencing factor in their decision to join.